NullandKale/dnd-setting/Calavan/TheHarvestFestival.md

 Each contestant gets on stage and performs for the crowd, one at a time.
 The crowd then votes on who they like best.
 Magic optional but recommended.

-Roll 10d6, for each magical action that the contestant can conjure add 1d6 and drop the lowest roll.
+Roll 10d6 + Performance mod, for each magical action that the contestant can conjure add 1d6 and drop the lowest roll.

 Highest rolls win.

+Heather: 41
+Sosa Hipvild: 29

 ### Pie barreling contest. (str and dex)